 We have entered into capital leases for certain property and transportation equipment.
-At February 2, 2019, total capital lease obligations were \$3.0 million, of which \$1.0 million was classified as a short-term liability and included in capital lease obligations and \$2.0 million was classified as a long-term liability and included in capital lease obligations in our consolidated balance sheet.
-At February 3, 2018, total capital lease obligations were \$3.2 million, of which \$0.7 million was classified as a short-term liability and included in capital lease obligations and \$2.5 million was classified as a long-term liability and included in capital lease obligations and \$2.5 million was classified as a long-term liability and included in capital lease obligations in our consolidated balance sheet.
-The cost basis of total assets under capital leases at February 2, 2019 and February 3, 2018 was \$5.9 million and \$5.4 million, respectively, with accumulated amortization at February 2, 2019 and February 3, 2018 of \$3.3 million and \$2.7 million in Fiscal 2019, Fiscal 2018 and Fiscal 2017, respectively.
+At February 2, 2019, total capital lease obligations were \$3.0 million, of which \$1.0 million was classified as a short-term liability and included in capital lease obligations and \$2.0 million was classified as a long-term liability and included in capital lease obligations and \$2.0 million was classified as a long-term liability and included in capital lease obligations and \$2.5 million was classified as a long-term liability and included in capital lease obligations and \$2.5 million was classified as a long-term liability and included in capital lease obligations and \$2.5 million was classified as a long-term liability and included in capital lease obligations in our consolidated balance sheet.
+The cost basis of total assets under capital leases at February 2, 2019 and February 3, 2018 was \$5.9 million and \$5.4 million, respectively, with accumulated amortization at February 2, 2019 and February 3, 2018 of \$3.3 million and \$2.7 million, respectively.
+Amortization expense related to assets under capital leases was \$0.7 million, \$0.6 million and \$0.6 million in Fiscal 2019, Fiscal 2018 and Fiscal 2017, respectively.